 As agriculture remains a key element to foster economic growth in Colombia, its government has found trade facilitation to be a useful approach to enhance Colombia's agricultural trade.
-In particular, the GOC has made various efforts to boost agricultural exports, which are limited to a handful number of products such as cut flowers, bananas, and coffee.
-Agriculture was historically the backbone of Colombia's economy, with a GDP contribution of nearly 70% in the 1960s.
-This number has dropped to only 6%, due to changes in the economic dynamics of the country and forced displacements in rural areas, resulting from the 52 years of armed conflict between the Colombian military and illegal armed groups.
+The GOC has made various efforts to boost agricultural exports, which are limited to a handful number of products such as cut flowers, bananas, and coffee.
 The Duque administration, which began in 2018, has repeatedly stressed the importance of agriculture and economic opportunities in rural areas to foster sustainable peace, following the 2016 peace accord signed with the Revolutionary Armed Forces of Colombia (FARC).
-The so-called "agricultural transformation" that President Duque proposed, is preceded by previous administrations' failed attempts to address systematic problems, including disproportionate land ownership and rights, dysfunctional SPS agencies, obsolete regulations, and unplanned agricultural production.
 Colombia's agricultural trade has been increasing over the years, supported by 16 trade agreements the government has signed, including FTAs with the United States and the European Union.